 More than 600 primary school pupils have taken part in the latest ‘Bee Safe’ programme from Mid Ulster District Council.

-Coordinated by the Council, the 3-day event has been running for 10 years and involves a range of organisations including the police, fire and rescue service, NI Electricity, Translink, Northern Health and Social Care Trust, Women’s Aid and the Health and Safety Executive.
+Coordinated by Mid Ulster Council, the 3-day event has been running each year for 10 years and involves a range of organisations including the police, fire and rescue service, NI Electricity, Translink, Northern Health and Social Care Trust, Women’s Aid and the Health and Safety Executive.

 This event was funded by Policing and Community Safety Partnership, PSNI, Mid Ulster District Council and the Northern Health and Social Care Trust.

-Chair of the Council, Councillor Linda Dillon, went along to see Bee Safe for herself:
+Chair of the Environment Committee, Mid Ulster District Council, Councillor Christine McFlynn, went along to see Bee Safe for herself: